Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Explicit Turing Machines for NP-Complete Problems

 Taking into account the cost of verifying and extending all candidate edges in the footmarks graph, the total running time of \textproc{SimulateVerifierForAllCertificates()} is bounded by

-which confirms that the simulation runs in polynomial time in the input size $n$.
+which confirms that the NP simulation runs in polynomial time relative to the input size $n$ for both problems.
+This observation does not apply to the input-dependent SAT construction, where the state-indexed expansion dominates the graph complexity.

 It is important to note that the parameters $w$ and $h$ cannot be replaced by a generic running-time bound $p(n)$.
-If one naively sets $w,h \le p(n)=O(n^2)$, the resulting bound would become $O(n^{38})$, which severely overestimates the actual complexity.

-In contrast, when the parameters derived above are applied to the original feasible-graph construction algorithm of~\cite{lee2025PNP}, the same asymptotic bound $O(n^{19})$ is obtained.
-This shows that the reduced degree arises from structural properties of the constructed computation graph rather than from any algorithmic modification.
+If one naively sets $w, h \le p(n) = \bigO(n^2)$, the resulting bound would become $\bigO(n^{38} \log n)$, which severely overestimates the actual complexity.
+In contrast, when the parameters derived above are applied to the original NP verifier simulation framework of~\cite{lee2025PNP}, the same asymptotic bound $\bigO(n^{19} \log n)$ is obtained.
+This shows that the reduced degree arises from structural properties of the constructed computation graph dependent on the verifier TM rather than from any algorithmic modification.

-Although different verifiers exhibit distinct low-level tape behaviors, both the fixed-state SAT Turing Machine and the \textsc{Subset-Sum} Turing Machine induce computation graphs with the same asymptotic width and height.
-In these constructions, the actual values of \(w\) and \(h\) are strictly smaller than the overall time complexity of the underlying Turing machines.
-As a result, the practical running time is typically lower than the stated worst-case bound.
-This observation does not apply to the input-dependent SAT construction, where the state-indexed expansion dominates the graph width.

-Consequently, beyond constant-factor savings, further reductions in simulation cost cannot be obtained by refining Turing Machine transition rules alone.
-Any asymptotic improvement must instead arise from structural refinements of the computation graph itself, motivating a closer examination of the feasible graph construction.
+Consequently, beyond constant-factor savings, further reductions in simulation cost can hardly be obtained by refining Turing machine transition rules alone, since the linear bound is an inherent bound for both width and height.
+Hence, any asymptotic improvement must instead arise from structural refinements of the computation graph itself, motivating a closer examination of the feasible graph construction.